AMP publishing checklist

 Ensure AMP Specification Validation

-AMP comes with a ton of built in benefits, such as decreasing content load times by preloading content from AMP Caches.
-However, only documents that can be verified as valid AMP get these benefits.
-If you publish documents that have critical AMP errors your pages will not be indexed by an AMP cache, or possible served as error pages.
+AMP comes with a ton of built in benefits, such as decreasing user wait time by preloading content from AMP Caches.
+To get these benefits, pages must be valid AMP documents.
+Pages published with errors reported by the AMP validator are not indexable by AMP Caches, and possibly served as error pages.

 Test cached pages

-When loading your AMP pages in an AMP Cache, check via your browser’s developer tools if all external resources can be loaded successfully, including all of the following:
+When adding AMP pages to an AMP Cache, check with your browser’s developer tools that all external resources are loadable.
+Here's a list to keep in mind: